kurotom/Portafolio_Web_Development/README.md

 It uses The Movie Database (TMDB) API.

 - For backend, i used Python, Framework Django, I wrote the API application with this elements.
+	Use PostgreSQL database, for information of movies, for additional informations like biography, is consulted to The Movie Database API.
 - For frontend, i used JavaScript, CSS, Bootstrap.

 API have three endpoints, for now, i intend write new endpoints based on futures needs.